 How could you put eight beanbags in the hoops so that there are four in the blue hoop, five in the red and six in the yellow?
 Can you find all the ways of doing this?

 This challenge focuses on finding the sum and difference of pairs of two-digit numbers.

-cut them into twos and added up the numbers on each piece.
-What
+Ben’s class were cutting up number tracks.
+First they cut them into twos and added up the numbers on each piece.
+What patterns could they see?

 This article gives you a few ideas for understanding the Got It! game and how you might find a winning strategy.

-Use the information to work out how many gifts there are in each
+Using the statements, can you work out how many of each type of rabbit there are in these pens?

 Place the numbers from 1 to 9 in the squares below so that the difference between joined squares is odd.
 How many different ways can you do this?

 Start by putting one million (1 000 000) into the display of your calculator.
 Can you reduce this to 7 using just the 7 key and add, subtract, multiply, divide and equals as many times as you like?